 The Göteborg Opera has always worked whole-heartedly with environmental questions, and can be considered a leader within the performing arts industry.
 Many of the changes which have been implemented began as ideas from the staff.
 We are always looking for new areas in which to reduce our footprint, and thanks to each change, we’re reducing our energy needs from year to year.
 Care for the environment permeates the entire organisation, and is visible in areas both large and small: from which paints we use in the props department, to movement sensors controlling office lighting.

-Between 2018–2021 we have been presenting Wagner’s Ring Cycle (Der Ring des Nibelungen) in a production that we hope can drive our environmental work even further forward.
+Between 2018–2021 we presented Wagner’s Ring Cycle (Der Ring des Nibelungen) in a production that drove our environmental work even further forward.
 The four operas which make up the Ring Cycle in fact center around this burning question: exploitation of natural resources and the consequences this has.
-So this is a perfect chance to present this epic drama in a production with as little environmental effect as possible: a green opera.
+So this was a perfect chance to present this epic drama in a production with as little environmental effect as possible: a green opera.

-The building itself is enviromentally certified since 2004, as is the house’s environmental management system according to ISO 14001 (awarded the same year) See the certificate.
-Our restaurant has been certified with the Nordic eco-label ”Svanen” since 2011.
+Göteborg Opera has operated according to ISO 14001 since 2004 (See the certificate), and our restaurant has been certified with the Nordic eco-label ”Svanen” since 2011.
 In 2012, the Göteborg Opera – as the first opera/theatre in the Nordic region and the second within Europe – went one step further to become registered for both EMAS-certification (The EU Eco Management and Audit Scheme) and ISO 14001 – so the house became uniquely certified both from international and European quality standards for environmental work.
 In 2016 we decided to discontinue EMAS-registration since an update of the international ISO 14001 standard covered all of our environmental goals to be covered within the one certification.